ocrmypdf/OCRmyPDF/docs/errors.rst

 -  ``ocrmypdf --skip-text`` to skip OCR and other processing on any pages that contain text.
 Text pages will be copied into the output PDF without modification.
+-  ``ocrmypdf --redo-ocr`` to scan the file for any existing OCR (non-printing text), remove it, and do OCR again.
+This is one way to take advantage of improvements in OCR accuracy.
+Printable vector text is excluded from OCR, so this can be used on files that contain a mix of digital and scanned files.

 Input file 'filename' is not a valid PDF
 ========================================